AdelKS/LinuxGamingGuide/README.md

 #### obs-vkcapture

-A `zero-copy` game capture that uses the ["dma-buf" sharing protocol](https://elinux.org/images/a/a8/DMA_Buffer_Sharing-_An_Introduction.pdf) exists for capturing games: [obs-vkcapture](https://github.com/nowrep/obs-vkcapture).
-It needs the version `27.0` of `obs-studio`, but not the flatpak version, since it needs headers from it (it must be possible to use the flatpak version too but I don't know how).
-So you need to compile and install `obs-studio` from source ([documentation here](https://github.com/obsproject/obs-studio/wiki/Install-Instructions#linux-build-directions)), then compile and install `obs-vkcapture` form source.
-After that, you only have to run `obs-studio` with the environment variable, `OBS_USE_EGL=1`:
+[obs-vkcapture](https://github.com/nowrep/obs-vkcapture) implements the ["dma-buf" sharing protocol](https://elinux.org/images/a/a8/DMA_Buffer_Sharing-_An_Introduction.pdf) for capturing games: it needs the version `27.0` of `obs-studio`, or newer, to be installed in the regular way because it needs headers from it (it must be possible to use the flatpak version too but I don't know how).
+If your distro doesn't ship that version of `obs-studio`, you can compile from source ([documentation here](https://github.com/obsproject/obs-studio/wiki/Install-Instructions#linux-build-directions)).

+Once you have a working `obs-studio` version `27.0` or higher, you need to compile `obs-vkcapture` form source then install it, documentation in its Github page.
+After that, you need to run `obs-studio` with the environment variable, `OBS_USE_EGL=1`:
 ```shell
 OBS_USE_EGL=1 obs
 ```
-You will see a `game capture` new source entry.
-It works great and removes entirely the issue of added input lag.
+And you will see a `game capture` new source entry.
+It works great and fixed my issues with added input lag and stuttering `obs-studio` used to have.

 ### Replay sorcery